intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/LLM/CPP_Examples/README.md

 ### Troubleshooting

 #### Program crash with Chinese prompt
-If you run CPP examples on Windows and find that your program raises below error when accepting Chinese prompts, you can open `Region->Administrative->Change System locale..`, check `Beta: Use Unicode UTF-8 for worldwide language support` option and then restart your computer.
+If you run CPP examples on Windows and find that your program raises below error when accepting Chinese prompts, you can search for `region` in the Windows search bar and go to `Region->Administrative->Change System locale..`, tick `Beta: Use Unicode UTF-8 for worldwide language support` option and then restart your computer.
 ```log
 thread '<unnamed>' panicked at src\lib.rs:151:91:
 called `Result::unwrap()` on an `Err` value: Utf8Error { valid_up_to: 77, error_len: Some(1) }